aplteam/Tatin/docs/PublishingPackages.md

 ##### Client

 API keys are saved in the user settings file.
-The quickest and yet save way to edit that file is via the user command:
+The quickest and yet safe way to edit that file is via the user command:

 ```
       ]TatIN.UserSettings -edit